rclone/rclone/MANUAL.md

 - fs - a remote path to be mounted (required)
 - mountPoint: valid path on the local machine (required)
 - mountType: One of the values (mount, cmount, mount2) specifies the mount implementation to use
+- mountOpt: a JSON object with Mount options in.
+- vfsOpt: a JSON object with VFS options in.

 Eg

     rclone rc mount/mount fs=mydrive: mountPoint=/home/<user>/mountPoint
     rclone rc mount/mount fs=mydrive: mountPoint=/home/<user>/mountPoint mountType=mount
+    rclone rc mount/mount fs=TestDrive: mountPoint=/mnt/tmp vfsOpt='{"CacheMode": 2}' mountOpt='{"AllowOther": true}'

+The vfsOpt are as described in options/get and can be seen in the the "vfs" section when running and the mountOpt can be seen in the "mount" section.

+    rclone rc options/get

 **Authentication is required for this call.**